davidackerman/multiresolution-mesh-creator/README.md

                         launched with a single bsub command)
 ```

-`create_multiresolution_meshes` takes in two arguments: a path to a config directory, and the number of desired dask workers.
+`create-multiresolution-meshes` takes in two arguments: a path to a config directory, and the number of desired dask workers.

 Example config directories for multiresolution mesh creation of the `test_meshes` can be found in `local-config` and `lsf-config`; these show how you could set run locally or on eg. an LSF cluster.
 The config directory must contain a `run-config.yaml` file - used to configure the decimation and multiresolution creation, and a `dask-config.yaml` file - used to configure dask itself.